Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ![Sample PowerBI Trip Report](media/sample-trip-powerbi-report.png)

-In addition, the handler sends trip information to the PowerBI Service which, if configured, sends it to a streaming dataset so real-time trip data can be displayed in a PowerBI dashboard.
+Sending trips to a streaming PowerBI dataset provides a way to display real-time trip information on a PowerBI dashboard.
 This is great for product launches but it is outside the scope of this reference implementation.

 ##### Trip Archiver Handler